Jamestown Community College is committed to connecting you to your goals by providing challenging educational experiences in a caring environment.

 While maintaining an open admissions policy, the college has assured itself of high quality in its student body through the Unified Student Assistance (USA) program which guarantees a full resident tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school class.

 The college offers A.A., A.S., and A.A.S. degrees in 35 areas as well as 20 certificate programs.
 Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation.
 JCC currently has transfer agreements with 41 colleges/universities.
 The college has a major community outreach program which focuses on economic development and personal enrichment.
 During the past year, approximately 10,000 individuals registered for contract and non-credit courses, seminars, and workshops.

 The college faculty includes 88 full-time faculty with another 318 community members serving as adjunct instructors.
 The permanent support staff totals 210.

-JCC has grown over the last decade, enjoying $82 million in capital improvements, including construction and renovation of the Cattaraugus County Campus, construction of three residence halls, a renovated student services center, a Science Center that was designed to meet LEED (Leadership in Energy and Environmental Design) Gold standards and is a showplace for sustainability in building design and operation, and state-of-the-art nursing classrooms and laboratories in renovated space.
-The college has obtained funding for capital projects anticipated to be undertaken over the next two years, which will result in the repurposing of 10,000 square feet, and construction and renovation of approximately 30,000 square feet.
+JCC has grown over the last decade, enjoying $82 million in capital improvements which include construction and renovation of the Cattaraugus County Campus, construction of three residence halls, a renovated student center, a Science Center that was designed to meet LEED (Leadership in Energy and Environmental Design) Gold standards and is a showplace for sustainability in building design and operation, and state-of-the-art nursing classrooms and laboratories in renovated space.
+The college has obtained funding for capital projects that will result in the repurposing of 10,000 square feet as well as construction and renovation of approximately 30,000 square feet.